0330 055 2678 | Client Portal |

 Defence in Depth: Why a Multi-Layered Approach is Essential for Cybersecurity in 2024

 As Head of Technology at Assured Digital Technologies, I have seen how rapidly the cyber threat landscape changes.
-With over 30 years in the IT industry, I have witnessed everything from minor breaches to attacks that have nearly brought businesses to their knees.
+With over 30 years in the IT industry, I have witnessed everything from minor breaches to attacks that have significantly impacted business operations and revenue.
 Today, I want to discuss Defence in Depth cybersecurity.
-This strategy uses multiple layers to protect assets.
+This strategy uses multiple layers to protect information assets.
 In 2024, it is more important than ever.

 Understanding the Cyber Threat Landscape